The Hugo Wall School of Public Affairs advances excellence in public service through integrated instruction, research and service.

 Engages communities in ways that serve the public good

-The Hugo Wall School of Urban and Public Affairs reflects the vision of its namesake, Dr. Hugo Wall, a professor who served the University for forty-two years, from 1929 to 1971.
+The Hugo Wall School of Public Affairs reflects the vision of its namesake, Dr. Hugo Wall, a professor who served the University for forty-two years, from 1929 to 1971.
 In the mid-1940s, Professor Wall began envisioning an academic unit that would link the University and the community.